Battle Royale (manga)

 Battle Royale (バトル・ロワイアル, Batoru Rowaiaru) is a Japanese manga series written by Koushun Takami and illustrated by Masayuki Taguchi.
 It is based on Takami's novel of the same name, telling the story of a class of junior high school children who are forced to fight each other to the death.
 It was serialized by Akita Shoten in Young Champion from 2000 to 2005, and later combined into 15 tankobon volumes, which were released in English by Tokyopop from 2003 to 2006.
 In October 2007, a special edition of the manga began being released.

 The manga follows the plot of the novel fairly closely, but expands on the backstory of each of the students.
 Much like the plots of the novel and film adaptation, the manga is noted for its intense and gory violence.
 The Tokyopop English adaptation of the manga makes several changes to the plot, such as claiming that "[The] Program" is a reality TV show and changing the time setting of the story by almost 10 years; both changes are contradicted in later volumes.

+Plot

+Set in a near-future authoritarian Japan, each year a randomly selected junior high school class is forced to participate in a government-sanctioned survival program.
+Shiroiwa Junior High's Class B is taken to a remote island under the pretense of a school trip and fitted with explosive collars that will detonate if they attempt escape or break the rules.
+Armed with random weapons and given three days, the forty-two students must kill one another until only one survivor remains.

+The narrative follows multiple perspectives among the class and expands their background, giving context to their character.
+Shuya Nanahara, driven by a sense of justice, resolves to resist the game and protect others, alongside the compassionate Noriko Nakagawa.
+They are aided by Shogo Kawada, a transfer student and former survivor of the Program who understands the system's brutality.
+Other students pursue different paths: the resourceful Shinji Mimura attempts to undermine the government from within; Hiroki Sugimura clings to loyalty and unspoken love; the traumatized Mitsuko Souma embraces ruthless self-preservation shaped by her past; and the emotionless psychopath Kazuo Kiriyama methodically hunts his classmates without hesitation.